-The Herring Gull like to gather on beaches along the coastal shores during the winter.
-In other seasons, gulls may range inland and can be found beside lakes and rivers, garbage dumps, farmers fields, islands, cliffs, and buildings.
+The Herring Gull’s like to gather on beaches along the coastal shores during the winter.
+In other seasons, gulls may range inland and can be found beside lakes and rivers, garbage dumps, farmer’s fields, islands, cliffs, and buildings.

-Herring gulls are very social birds and prefer to nest in colonies.
+The Herring gull is a very social bird and prefers to nest in colonies.
 Once a colony is well established, they are faithful to it and reluctant to settle elsewhere.
 On Mitlenatch Island in Johnston straight for example, older, experienced breeding birds usually stay close to their colonies and are the first to reoccupy nesting territories in early spring.
 Some may use the same nesting site for as long as 20 years.

 As the colony grows, some birds are unable to establish breeding territories.
 Sooner or later, these birds start to hang out near abundant food supplies.
 As the urge to breed grows, some start nesting at the new site, and the rush is on to nest there.

-Herring gulls are one of the most widespread species in Canada.
+The Herring gull is one of the most widespread species in Canada.
 Indeed, their breeding range includes every province and territory in Canada.
-Of the 43 species of gull found in the world, 16 breed in Canada, but three nest here only occasionally.
-Specialized feeding techniques and different ranges prevent, or at least reduce, competition between species.
+Of the 43 species of gull found in the world, 16 breeds in Canada.

 Herring gulls regurgitate food remains that they cannot digest.
 Analyses of these “pellets” and of their feces show that herring gulls, like most other gull species, will eat almost anything—clams, small fish, floating dead animals, small young and adults of other nesting birds, bread, french fries, and unfortunately, plastics.